 Employees want their time and efforts to be appreciated in ways that extend beyond just a paycheck.
 They want to feel recognized as individuals, and they want to be treated like valuable human resources.
 As an employer, you can accomplish this through employee recognition programs.

-It’s no coincidence that many of the companies topping the employee recognition charts are known for their amazing employee rewards and recognition programs.
+It’s no coincidence that many of the companies with the top employee recognition programs are known for their success.
 Employees give a lot to the organizations they work for, so they want to see that their employer is willing to do the same for them.

 So, what should you know as you get started with building your employee recognition program?